monk07-01/bfh-pystarport/README.md

 > The swagger doc of node0 is http://127.0.0.1:26654/swagger/
 >
-> The default rpc port used by `chain-maind` is `26657`, that's the default node0's rpc port, so you can use
+> The default rpc port used by `bfhevmd` is `26657`, that's the default node0's rpc port, so you can use
-> `chain-maind` without change to access node0's rpc.
+> `bfhevmd` without change to access node0's rpc.

 ## Supervisor